hnaji-el/notes/react_notes_2.md

        -> Automatic cleanup
        -> Improved performance
        -> No DOM interaction
-    -> While we do sometimes have to use `addEventListener` for window-level events.
+    -> While we do sometimes have to use `addEventListener` for window-level events (global events).

 3. React state
   - State is used for values that change over time.